gw666/textdb/doc/intro.md

 * slips-db: This is the main data structure of this project.
 It is a sequence of maps, each map representing all the data that belongs    one slip; see 'slip-map', above.

+## Conventions

+* The contents of a thinking-box directory should be nothing but text files, ".md" preferred, otherwise ".txt"

+* The text of a slip always contains the filename of the file that contains it.

+* File pathnames *always* end with '/'.
+This is so you can say
+     <filename with fullp path> = <directory that file is in, including '/'> + <filename>

+# Workflow 1: for modifying a thinking-box (sorta) in place

+1. Make a copy of the thinking box (change space to underline): "GW-thinking-box_copy"
+2. Mark the original with date and time: "GW-thinking-box--ARCHIVE_3/13/20_3:50pm"
+3. Do any manipulations **on the copy**
+4. If all goes well, make the copy the original--i.e., remove "_copy from directory's name
+5. **KEEP** all your archives

 ## SUMMARY ##